ricardojpinheiro/nanomsx/readme.md

 A GNU nano-like text editor for MSX 2.
 It is based on [Qed-Pascal](http://texteditors.org/cgi-bin/wiki.pl?action=browse&diff=1&id=Qed-Pascal), and our main approach is to have almost all useful GNU nano funcionalities.

-There is a more beautiful presentation [here](http://ricardojpinheiro.github.io/nanomsx/), if you want to see a more comprehensive explanation, and some screenshots too.
+There is a beautiful presentation [here](http://ricardojpinheiro.github.io/nanomsx/), if you want to see a more comprehensive explanation, and some screenshots too (we love screenshots, don't we?).

 ## Command-line parameters
  - /h 		- Show command line help.